-Quique Bassat is an ICREA Research Professor at the Barcelona Institute of Global Health (ISGlobal).
+Quique Bassat is an ICREA Research Professor at the Barcelona Institute for Global Health (ISGlobal).
 He has a degree in Medicine from the Universitat de Barcelona (UB, 1999), a specialization in pediatrics (UaB, 2004), and Masters in Tropical Medicine and International Health (UB, 2004) and Epidemiology (LSHTM, 2008).
 He obtained his PHD in the year 2009 (UB) with work on the treatment and clinical characterization of malaria in Africa.
 He was based for several years at the Centro de Investigação em Saúde de Manhiça (CISM), in Mozambique, where he currently conducts most of his research, although in recent years he has started projects in other countries, including Morocco, Papua New Guinea, Brazil or Bhutan.
-Since January 2024, he is the General director at ISGlobal
+Since January 2024, he is the General director at ISGlobal.
+He has published over 525 scientific papers, and earned over 30M€ in competitive funding.
+He is a honorary fellow of the Spanish Pediatrics association.

 Research interests